uhelm/prometheus-huey-exporter/README.md

-# huey-prometheus-exporter
+# prometheus-nats-exporter

-expose metrics from the huey task queue
+Expose metrics from the huey task queue